 Everyone is driving toward it but few have succeeded yet.

-There’s a lack of total journey integration due to technology barriers, but also because of the silo thinking that the different industries have, such as lack of cohesion between airlines and airports.
+There’s a lack of total journey integration due to technical barriers, but also because of the silo thinking that the different industries have, such as lack of cohesion between airlines and airports.

 Travelers think of it as one experience, not that they’re in the airplane versus in the airport.
 They think of being at the destination, not just being in the hotel versus at the destination.
 It’s a function of sharing information and losing silo thinking.
 We’re a ways from it, unfortunately.